 A plumbing trap, sometimes called a P-trap, is a device used in plumbing to prevent the passage of sewer gas into the building and yet allow liquid to pass.

-The trap consists of a curved section of pipe below the sink that dips down and then back up.
+The trap consists of a curved pipe below the sink that dips down and back up.

 This creates a U-shaped section of water that acts as a seal to stop sewer gas from entering the building.

 At the same time, liquid can still flow freely through the pipe.